 GitLab

-gitlab / initial-root-password
+gitlab / user-or-admin-password

 Looks like